 Adwords, Yahoo!, Bing and other reliable pay per click advertisements are OK, if you want to use them.
 Also getting included in the Yahoo! directory is a great but expensive idea (you should weigh the ups and downs) and first thoroughly test your site for performance before doing that.

 One of the rarest potentially “link purchasing techniques” I encourage is the press release services on sites like www.PRweb.com.
 But… this comes with a disclaimer: Only do it if your news is really newsworthy.
-Don’t spam the PR services each week for links and traffic because sooner or later it will come back to bite you in the “you know where”.
+Don’t spam the PR services each week for links and traffic because sooner or later it will come back to bite you in the “you know what”.

 As far as your own link building, I recommend creating some 1-2 minute informative videos and posting them on YouTube and make sure your videos rank high in YouTube, writing some quality articles and include a link to your homepage on HubPages (they can be very tricky, though.
 Be careful that your site or inner page very closely matches the article theme you’re writing and that it really adds to the information presented.
 Otherwise your article will be quickly marked as “Spammy” and you won’t receive so many benefits as you would otherwise).